Product Description

 - Turn on the switch and check to see that the nebulizer is misting.

-- Put the mouthpiece in your mouth and close your mouth around it or put the mask securely over your nose and mouth, leaving no gaps.
+- Put the mouthpiece in your mouth and close it around it or put the mask securely over your nose and mouth, leaving no gaps.

-- Slowly breath in and out until the medicine is gone.
+- Slowly breathe in and out until the medicine is gone.
 This may take five to 15 minutes.

 - Keep the liquid container upright throughout the treatment.